Tell Salhab

-Tal Salhab (تل سلحب, also spelled Tal Selhab) is a town in the western center of Syria, administratively part of the Hama Governorate, located 48 km northwest of Hama.
-It is situated on the southern edge of the Ghab plain and by the western bank of the Orontes River.
+Salhab (سلحب, also spelled Tall Salhab) is a City in the western center of Syria, administratively part of the Hama Governorate, located 48 km northwest of Hama.
+It is situated on the southern edge of the Ghab Plain and by the western bank of the Orontes River.
 Nearby localities include Nahr al-Bared, Al-Asharinah and al-Suqaylabiyah to the north, Deir Shamil and Deir Mama to the south, Tremseh, Mhardeh and Halfaya to the east.

-According to the Syria Central Bureau of Statistics, Tell Salhab had a population of 15,454 in the 2004 census.
+According to the Syria Central Bureau of Statistics, Salhab had a population of 15,454 in the 2004 census.
 It is also the center of a nahiyah ("subdistrict"), part of the Al-Suqaylabiyah District, consisting of 18 localities and with a combined population of 38,783 in 2004.
 In the early 1960s its population was around 700.
 Its inhabitants are predominantly Alawites.

-The town was the traditional seat of the Jnaid clan, which typically provided the leaders of the Alawite Kalbiyya confederation.
-In 1978 a 5200 m2 sugar refinery was built in Tell Salhab at a cost of $50 million.
+The City was the traditional seat of the Jnaid clan, which typically provided the leaders of the Alawite Kalbiyya confederation.
+In 1978 a 5200 m2 sugar refinery was built in Salhab at a cost of $50 million.
 The refinery complex boasted a sugar beet silo, a washing plant, pulp presses and dryers, and a water reservoir.

 Archaeological excavations

-Near Tell Salhab is located Tell 'Acharneh, a large mound which is believed to be the location of the ancient city of Tunip.
+Near Salhab is located Tell 'Acharneh, a large mound which is believed to be the location of the ancient city of Tunip.
 Archaeological excavations have been ongoing at the site.